Dental Implants - Thorndale, PA

 Your initial consultation with Dr. Simeone will include discussing whether you need preliminary treatment in the form of bone grafting, periodontal therapy, or even tooth extraction.
 Should you be required to undergo one or all these procedures, you can expect them to be added to the total cost of your treatment.

 Additionally, your dental implant surgery will incur its own fee.
-Fortunately, because the entire procedure is performed in-house, you won’t need to worry about paying a separate fee to a different implant dentist in Coatesville.
+Fortunately, because the entire procedure is performed in-house, you won’t need to worry about paying a separate fee to a different implant dentist in Thorndale.
 Your complete bill will be housed in one location.

 The Parts of Your Dental Implant